Polycythemia - newborn

 - Blood urea nitrogen (BUN), a substance that forms when protein breaks down

 The outlook is good for infants with mild hyperviscosity.
 Good results are also possible in infants who receive treatment for severe hyperviscosity.
+The outlook will depend largely on the reason for the condition.

 Some children may have mild developmental changes.
 Parents should contact their health care provider if they think their child shows signs of delayed development.